 South Island saddleback nearly faced extinction back in the 1960’s and there are still only 650 left.
 The bird belongs to an ancient group that includes the endangered kokako and the extinct huia.
 They came from Motuara Island in the Marlborough Sounds.

 The birds are extremely vulnerable to predation and were only able to be reintroduced to Adele Island because of the work DOC and the Abel Tasman Birdsong Trust have done to remove predators from Adele Island.
-Since the release un-banded tīeke have been seen on the island proving the birds have bred since their release.
+Since the release un-banded tīeke have been seen on the island.

 Learn more about Tīeke

-In December 2017 there was exciting news with six ducklings spotted on a camera placed near a feeder on the river – proof the extensive predator control in the area is successful in keeping stoat and feral cat numbers down.
+In December 2017 there was exciting news with six ducklings spotted on a camera placed near a feeder on the river – proof the extensive predator control in the area is successful in keeping stoat and feral cat numbers down and allowing the ducks to breed.

 Pāteke can be distinguished from other ducks by their white eye-ring.
 We need help from the public in this area to protect the birds.
 A single dog or cat can kill many pāteke so dogs must be kept under control and please report any sightings of cats.
 Also, take care driving near the Awaroa inlet.